lucasjinreal/yolov8/README.md

 PS: Some dogs please stop raise issues on my github, otherwise I will continue expose all your information.
 Please repect each other, thank u!

+## Rust Binding Resources

+1. Rust for TensorRT: https://github.com/mstallmo/tensorrt-rs, this seems not maintained.
+2. Rust for ONNXRuntime